 Federal Supplemental Educational Opportunity Grants (FSEOG)

-Pell-eligible students who demonstrate the highest need may be considered for this grant, which supplements their Federal Pell Grant.
-For 2017 – 2018, these grants will not exceed $280 a year at CSULB.
+Pell-eligible students who demonstrate the highest need may be considered for the Federal Supplemental Educational Opportunity Grant, which supplements their Federal Pell Grant.

 California State Grants are available to FAFSA and DREAM Applicants.

-Tuition paying grants for California Residents who meet eligibility criteria established by CSAC.
+Cal Grants assist in paying for the State Tuition Fee for California Residents, who meet eligibility criteria established by CSAC

-For students who are or were in foster care and demonstrate financial need.
+California Chafee Grants are intended to assist students who are or were in foster care and demonstrate financial need

-For students with family incomes and assets up to $156,000 who are not receiving other tuition paying awards.
+The California Middle Class Scholarship (MCS) assistst students with family incomes and assets up to $171,000 who are not receiving other tuition paying awards

 CSULB Grants are available to FAFSA or DREAM Applicants.

 CSULB Grants are available only to California residents.
-Eligibility is determined by the FAFSA or DREAM Application – including meeting the Priority Filing deadline.
+Eligibility is determined by the FAFSA or DREAM Application – including meeting the priority filing deadline of March 2.
 Grants currently available from CSULB include: